Jean LaMarr

 Jean LaMarr (born 1945) is a Northern Paiute/Achomawi artist and activist from California.
 She creates murals, prints, dioramas, sculptures, and interactive installations.
-She is an enrolled member of the Susanville Indian Rancheria.
+She is an enrolled citizen of the Susanville Indian Rancheria.

 Early life

 Born in Susanville, California, Jean LaMarr was given the name Pahime Gutne (Purple Flower Girl).
 Her family was poor.
 She created her first mural when she was in fourth grade called "Sir Frances Drake Christianizing the Indians" and the experience was meaningful to her.
 She experienced racism from her teachers at school and had to hide her art making when at home from her father, who wanted her to pursue a more practical occupation.

 Education

 LaMarr studied at San Jose City College from 1970 to 1973; at the University of California, Berkeley, from 1973 to 1976; and at the Kala Art Institute from 1976 to 1986.
 LaMarr's instructors at UC Berkeley weren't supportive of her representational art.
 Lamarr was attending school in San Jose during the Occupation of Alcatraz and she supported that movement.
 She then joined a group of artists that protested discrimination.
 The 1969 Third World strike in Berkeley influence her work, as did the Chicano artists Ester Hernández and Malaquias Montoya.